 Central Georgia’s Imereti region is full of unusual attractions.
 In addition to visiting dinosaur footprints and an abandoned spa town, there are more offbeat and highly worthwhile destinations just east of Kutaisi.
 In a single day, you can visit the Katskhi Pillar, which is both a geological oddity and ancient religious site, along with the mining town of Chiatura.

-While its iconic cable cars may be out of order for the time being, Chiatura has a few other surprises in store for intrepid explorers.
+Its iconic cable cars may be out of order for the time being, but Chiatura has a few other surprises in store for intrepid explorers.

 While it’s possible to get from Kutaisi to Chiatura and back via public transport, the Katskhi Pillar is only accessible by car.
 That’s why it’s best to hire a private driver for the day, which can be done for as little as 100 GEL.
 Check down below for more details.

 Ever since seeing a picture of the Katskhi Pillar, I knew I’d have to visit at some point before leaving Georgia.
-And I’m definitely happy I got to see the unique monolith with my own eyes.
-But before you put forth the effort to visit, there are a few things you should know.
+And now having done it, I can say that it’s worth the effort to see the unique monolith with your own eyes.
+But before planning a visit, there are a few things you should know.

 The church at the top of the pillar is not accessible to the public.
 Your visit will basically consist of stopping at a few viewpoints along the way and then looking at the pillar from the bottom.

 While there’s a church and some other structures at the base, there’s not much else to do or see.
 All in all, you’re unlikely to spend more than 30 minutes or so in the area.

 With that being said, the Katskhi Pillar is just as impressive in person as it is in photographs.
 And its fascinating history makes a visit all the more interesting.